ethanwicker/isl/ch3/2021-01-20-multiple-linear-regression-005.md

 ### Qualitative Predictors & Dummy Encoding

 Most of the predictors in the Boston housing dataset are quantitative.
-The `CHAS` variable however, indicating if the census tract is bounded by the Charles River or not is qualitative and has already been encoded as 0 or 1.
+The `CHAS` variable however, indicating if the census tract is bounded by the Charles River or not is qualitative and has been pre-encoded as 0 or 1.

+use the first feature to drop the first feature

 * For demonstration, going to do the encoding myself using scikit-learn I think preprossing
 * won't actually use this variable, but just wanted to explore this functionality of scikit-learn.
+* START HERE

 ### Removing the Additive Assumption: Interaction Terms